unjs/crossws/README.md

 ### `WebSocketPeer`

-Websocket handler methods accept a peer instance as first argument. peer is a wrapper over platform natives WebSocket connection instance and alows to send message.
+Websocket handler methods accept a peer instance as the first argument. peer is a wrapper over platform natives WebSocket connection instance and allows to send messages.

-**Tip:** You can safely log a peer instance to console using `console.log` it will be automatically stringified with useful information including remote address and connection status!
+**Tip:** You can safely log a peer instance to the console using `console.log` it will be automatically stringified with useful information including the remote address and connection status!

 ### `WebSocketMessage`

-Second argument to `onMessage` event handler is a message object.
+The second argument to `onMessage` event handler is a message object.
 You can access raw data using `message.rawData` or stringified message using `message.text()`.

-**Tip:** You can safely log `message` object to console using `console.log` it will be automatically stringified!
+**Tip:** You can safely log `message` object to the console using `console.log` it will be automatically stringified!

 ## Development

 - Clone this repository
-- Install latest LTS version of [Node.js](https://nodejs.org/en/)
+- Install the latest LTS version of [Node.js](https://nodejs.org/en/)
 - Enable [Corepack](https://github.com/nodejs/corepack) using `corepack enable`
 - Install dependencies using `pnpm install`
 - Run interactive tests using `pnpm dev`